-I’ve been studying Tai Chi for about nine years.
+I’ve been studying Tai Chi for going on twelve years.
 For most of that time I have maintained an online Tai Chi Notebook, not because I am any kind of authority–I’m not!–but because it helps me.
 I’m a writer–I learn best by writing.
 Also, it helps to have video links and lists of names within easy reach.

-I am currently studying with Master Jesse Tsao, with whom I have traveled to China twice, with Grandmaster Aiping Cheng, who has recently moved to Austin, Texas, much to my delight, and with a wonderful Taiwanese master named Frank Lee, who has been chiseling away at my basic form for more than a year now.
+I am currently studying with Master Jesse Tsao, with whom I have traveled to China twice, with Grandmaster Aiping Cheng, who moved to Austin a couple of years ago, much to my delight, and with a wonderful Taiwanese master named Frank Lee, who has been chiseling away at my basic form for a couple of years now.

-I first learned Tai Chi at Master Gohring’s Tai Chi and Kung Fu, but I have also practiced for some years with a woman named Long Feng, who studied with a master in her native Sichuan, and with other Chinese friends in my neighborhood.
+I first learned Tai Chi at Master Gohring’s Tai Chi and Kung Fu, but I have also practiced for some years with a woman named Long Feng, who studied with a master in her native Sichuan Province, and with other Chinese friends in my neighborhood.
 Among them in particular, Hu Pei Yi, a national-level instructor and coach from Jiangying, has been extremely generous with her excellent teaching.
-Everything I know about sword I have learned from her.
+Most of what I know about sword I have learned from her.

 My Chinese friends mostly don’t speak English.
 Most are about my age, with grown children who have moved to this country.
 I’ve picked up a little conversational Chinese, but I’ve learned a fair amount of what I call Taijiese–Chinese names and directions for Tai Chi movements and forms.
 A number of pages in this notebook are devoted to the study of these terms.

 My practice encompasses both traditional and modern Tai Chi.
-I have studied both Yang and Chen styles, but only know as much Wu and Sun as I have encountered in the combined forms.
-I am hoping to learn the traditional Sun-style long form next.
+I have studied both Yang and Chen styles, and I have worked through the Wu-style long form (but I won’t say I know it very well).
+For the past year I have been learning Sun-style, both the traditional long form and the competition form.

 I’m not an instructor.
 The material in this notebook is not reviewed or approved by anyone.
 These are my personal notes, which anyone is welcome to use, but which exist mainly for my own convenience.
 I am happy to hear about any mistakes or need for corrections!